gumaerc-testorg/17.552-spring-2003/content/pages/readings.md

 Langlois, John D. "The WTO and China's Financial System." _The China Quarterly_, no. 167 (September 2001): 610-629.

-Lardy, Nicholas R. "[When Will China's Financial System Meet China's Needs?](https://kingcenter.stanford.edu/sites/default/files/publications/55wp.pdf)."
+Lardy, Nicholas R. "{{% resource_link "3c641398-cd30-44e6-a5a7-3d5f4bfb29da" "When Will China's Financial System Meet China's Needs?" %}}."
 Paper prepared for Conference on Policy Reform in China, Center for Research on Economic Development and Policy Reform.
 Stanford University, Stanford, CA. November 18-20, 1999 (Revised February 2000).

 \------ _China's Unfinished Economic Revolution_.
 Washington: Brookings, 1998, pp. 1-20, 59-127.